 Fully Benefit-Responsive Investment Contracts - The Plan holds a traditional fully benefit-responsive investment contract with Voya Retirement Insurance and Annuity Company ("VRIAC").
 VRIAC maintains the contributions in a general account.
 The account is credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
 Because the investment contract meets the criteria to be considered fully benefit-responsive, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the investment contract.
-The investment contract is presented on the face of the statements of fiduciary net position at contract value.
+The investment contract is presented on the face of the statements of net assets available for benefits at contract value.
 Contract value, as reported by VRIAC, represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investments at contract value.
 Transfers from the contract will be subject to either percentage limit restrictions or equity wash restrictions.
 Withdrawals are allowed to pay benefits to participants at any time.

-The contract value of the investment contract as of December 31, 2024 and 2023, was \$21,080,132 and \$21,617,398, respectively.
+The contract value of the investment contract as of December 31, 2024 and 2023, was \$317,300 and \$299,379, respectively.
 The investment contract issuer is contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.
 The crediting interest rate is based on a formula established by the contract issuer but may not be less than 1%.
 Such interest rates are reviewed on an annual basis for resetting.

 Certain events limit the Plan's ability to transact at contract value with the issuer.
-Such events include the following: (a) amendments to the plan documents (including complete or partial plan termination or merger with another plan), (b) changes to the Plan's prohibition on competing investment options or deletion of equity wash provisions, (c) bankruptcy of the plan sponsor or other plan sponsor events (for example, divestitures or spin-offs of a subsidiary) that cause a significant withdrawal from the Plan, or (d) the failure of the trust to qualify for exemption from federal income taxes.
+Such events include the following: (a) amendments to the Plan documents (including complete or partial plan termination or merger with another plan), (b) changes to the Plan's prohibition on competing investment options or deletion of equity wash provisions, (c) bankruptcy of the plan sponsor or other plan sponsor events (for example, divestitures or spin-offs of a subsidiary) that cause a significant withdrawal from the Plan, or (d) the failure of the trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA.